 OS Recruitment Committee: Students involved on this committee will represent the OS program to prospective students and faculty candidates.
 Committee members present at the LSA Concentration Fair, OS Info Night, outreach presentations in dorms and at targeted student groups.
 Committee members also attend faculty job talks and faculty candidate lunches with staff.
 Students can contact the Student Services Coordinator (Rachel McTavish, firstname.lastname@example.org) to join.

 OS Student Advisory Board: The OS Student Advisory Board is designed to be a forum for communication about the various activities in OS between our students.
 In addition, the Board provides a sounding board for OS faculty, staff, and students who would like feedback on their ideas.
-Students can contact the Key Administrator (Melissa Eljamal, email@example.com) to join.
+Students can contact the Chief Administrator (Melissa Eljamal, email@example.com) to join.